costafilhojoao/Research/The square root of all evil; The role of market power in fiscal consolidations/README.md

-# Fiscal Consolidation and the Euro Crisis: the role of markups
+# The square root of all evil; The role of market power in fiscal consolidations

-Working paper version available here.
+Working paper version available [here]().

 If you do not just load the datasets we use in our paper, you should run the scripts in the following order: